joemoose/dungeoneers.d20/docs/play.md

 ### Group Saves

 When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM may ask that the character most likely to fail makes the attribute save.
-This would be a good time to come to their assistance.
+This would be an excellent time to come to their assistance.

 ## Saving Throws